Home > Frequently Asked Questions

 The NOVA Online section of the Schedule of Classes describes the type of technology used in each course.
 Specific course information can be obtained from the Course Syllabus which can be downloaded from the NOVA Online Learning Website.
 If you are using dial-up, you may have trouble accessing some course materials and may need to use a public or work computer for some of your course work.

 I have a computer.
 What else will I need?

 If you are taking an online course, prior experience using an Internet connection and a browser is required.
-All distance learning courses require regular Internet access.
+All online learning courses require regular Internet access.
 Because most communication between faculty and students occurs by email, we recommend the following:

-Can I use any kind of browsers?
+Can I use any kind of browser?

 What if my course isn't listed in Blackboard?